The Danger of Thought Control

 If your religion is causing you to hate, disconnect, or divide and taking you away from your true nature, you may need to take a step back and evaluate if that religion is actually best for you.

-Because, again, at the core, these entities don't want us to be our true selves.
-They don't want us to be creative.
-They don't want us to be free.
+Because, again, at the core, these entities do not want us to be our true selves.
+They do not want us to be creative.
+They do not want us to be free.

 They fear your freedom.